STEREO MASTERING vs STEM MASTERING

-In this article, I'm going to explore the signalflow of these to way of processing the audio when mastering.
+In this article, I'm going to explore the signal flow of these ways of processing audio stereo mastering vs stem mastering.

-For this article, I've taken some screenshot of Logic Pro X only for the purpose of explaining the signal flow of the two types of mastering.
-The same signal flow can be reproduced with any software and hardware.
+For this article, I've taken some screenshots of Logic Pro X only for the demonstration purpose.
+The same signal flow can be reproduced with any DAW.

-From the mastering engineer point of view, the real difference between stereo and stem mastering is the signal flow and the flexibility.
+From the mastering engineer's point of view, the real differences between stereo and stem mastering are signal flow and flexibility.

 Let's start from the beginning

 Mastering is the final step of the music production process.
-At this stage the mastering engineer will look after the final polishing of the song, correcting some minor problems if needed, applying an overall enhancement to the song and get it ready for the distribution.
+At this stage the mastering engineer will look after the final polishing of the song, correcting some minor problems if needed, applying an overall enhancement to the song, and getting it ready for distribution.

-When a client provides the L+R mixdown (one stereo file) we talk about stereo mastering.
+We talk about stereo mastering when a client provides the L+R mixdown (one stereo file).

 But...what are stems?

 As I've explained in the article STEM MASTERING: HOW TO PREPARE THE STEMS stems are multiple stereo tracks containing consolidated groups of instruments of the same mix.
-In this article, I've also talked about when you should go for stem mastering and how a mix can benefit from it (it might worth to have a read).
+In this article, I've also explained when you should go for stem mastering and how a mix can benefit from it (it might be worth to have a read).

 Stereo Mastering Signal Flow

 From the stereo mixdown, the mastering engineer will apply his/her mastering chain.
-This can be digital, analogue or a mix of both.
-Usually, this process includes equalisation, compression and limiting, but can also include other kinds of precesses like saturation, multiband compression, mid-side processing, etc.
+This can be digital, analog, or a mix of both.
+Usually, this process includes equalization, compression, and limiting, but can also include other kinds of processes like saturation, multiband compression, mid-side processing, etc.

 Stem Mastering Signal Flow

 Providing different stems will allow the mastering engineer to work more in detail.
-In fact before going to the main mastering chain, s/he'll be able (if needed) to work on each stem to improve at a deeper level some aspect of the mix like the intelligibility, depth, frequency distribution and the dynamic.
+In fact, before going to the main mastering chain, s/he'll be able (if needed) to work on each stem to improve at a deeper level some aspect of the mix like the intelligibility, depth, frequency distribution, and dynamic.

-At this level is also easier to fix problems like muddines ore resonances for instance.
+At this level is also easier to fix problems potential problems like muddiness or resonances for instance.
 The mastering engineer, in fact, can work only on the problematic groups of instruments leaving the rest unchanged.
-The overall texture, glue and enhancement are then applied to the main mastering chain.
+The overall texture, glue, and enhancement are then applied to the main mastering chain.